arif-wright/havenos/README.md

 6. Run `npm run build` and deploy the generated adapter output

 ## Assumptions
-- Rescue admins are created manually in Supabase during Phase 1
+- Rescue owners are onboarded through the `/onboarding` flow after logging in
+- Additional team members can be added directly via the `rescue_members` table (UI planned for a later phase)
 - Animal photo uploads go into a single `animal-photos` bucket; deleting photos deletes objects
 - Magic-link login is sufficient; there is no password option
 - Inquiry confirmation emails originate from a single `RESEND_FROM_EMAIL` address